Antimasinghal/Marketing-Sales-Prediction/README.md

 Provide data-driven business recommendations

 📂 Dataset Description
--The dataset has information about the products and outlets, which includes:
+- The dataset has information about the products and outlets, which includes:
--Item_MRP (price of the product)
+- Item_MRP (price of the product)
--Item_Visibility (how discoverable the product is in store) -Outlet_Type (type of store) -Outlet_Establishment_Year
+- Item_Visibility (how discoverable the product is in store) -Outlet_Type (type of store) -Outlet_Establishment_Year
 -Other categorical and numerical features